netzkontrast/mdflow/instructions/CREATE_INSTRUCTIONS.md

 ## Reference files for patterns:
 - SETUP_NPM_PUBLISHING.md - Interactive setup with user prompts and browser opening
-- CHECK_ACTIONS.md - Using `before:` to run commands and analyze output
+- CHECK_ACTIONS.md - Using `pre:` to run commands and analyze output
-- DEMO.md - Using `before:` and `after:` hooks for pre/post processing